CPTien/Workout-Scheduling-App/README.md

 - Add pictures to the Workout Schema
 - Add Category Schema, for example, if select weight-lifting-category, only the workouts from this category will show up as selections.

+---

+## Credits
+- Everyone who helped me (directly and indirectly) during the process!
+Thank you all!